Links on Android Authority may earn us a commission. Learn more.

 What Android apps can you get on Windows 11?

 For now, the Amazon Appstore for Windows has over 1,000 apps available.
 These include games like Lords Mobile, June’s Journey, Coin Master, reading apps like Kindle, and kids’ apps like Khan Academy Kids and Lego Duplo World.
-Big apps like Gmail and YouTube are missing, due to the absence of Google Services.
+Big apps like Gmail and YouTube are missing, due to the absence of Google Mobile Services.

 With the sideloading method, it’s more or less the same issue.
 You will not be able to install apps that require Google Services or have split installation files with an APKM extension.
 However, you can install more than 50 apps this way, provided you can find the APK file.

 You can also sideload the Google Play Store on Windows 11 if you want access to the full catalog of Android apps.
-We have a dedicated guide to it, linked below.

 Benefits of running Android apps on Windows 11